ahmadalfrehan/Imagin_true/README.md

-and it is very responsive with all screens if you cannot find your friend in contacts screen you will find them in "all users" screen which you can talk with any person that is not in your contacts finally You can contact us if you have any problems
+and it is very responsive with all screens if you cannot find your friend in contacts screen you will find them in "all users" screen which you can talk with any person that is not in your contacts finally You can contact us if you have any problems.

 - [get it on google play](https://play.google.com/store/apps/details?id=com.ahmad_alfrehan.imagin_true)